MIT SHASS Communications | Resources and Materials

 Envision and develop the School's communication strategy and infrastructure;

 Shape key messages for audiences within and beyond the Institute;

 Develop the visual identity and editorial voice of the School's communications;

 Work closely with the SHASS faculty to identify new works and their significance;

 Develop, write, and design feature and news stories about the School's research, programs, and people;

 Collaborate with communications colleagues in myriad MIT offices; and

 Build community within the School and across the Institute.

 A touchstone concept for our materials, reflecting the power of the School's research and teaching, comes from the SHASS tagline: Great Ideas Change the World.
 In all our work, SHASS Communications collaborates closely with faculty, staff, and creative colleagues across the Institute.

-Some of our communication works include: a feature-rich website; a monthly online publication, Said and Done; regular news and feature stories; original photography; content for two social media channels; distinctive image/text presentations; Op-Eds; collateral and printed materials; The Listening Room, an online, curated collection of MIT’s finest music; the annual TOUR de SHASS student expo; and the "Great Ideas" exhibit, a permanent campus installation in Building 14 near the Hayden Library.
+Some of our communication works include: a feature-rich website; a monthly online publication, Said and Done; regular news and feature stories; original photography; content for three social media channels; distinctive image/text presentations for audiences at home and around the globe; Op-Eds; collateral and printed materials; The Listening Room, an online, curated collection of MIT’s finest music; the annual TOUR de SHASS student expo; and the "Great Ideas" exhibit, a permanent campus installation in Building 14 near the Hayden Library.